AtanasovAtanas/interactive-content/EN/01-Stack-and-Queues/01-Algorithmic-Complexity.md

 [slide]

-# Stacks and Queue vs. ArrayDeque
+# ArrayDeque, Stacks and Queues

 ## Why don't use Stack and Queue?